MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

     For additional information, see the blog post announcement: [Unified labeling AIP scanner preview brings scaling out and more!](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/Unified-labeling-AIP-scanner-preview-brings-scaling-out-and-more/ba-p/862552)

-- The PowerShell cmdlet [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) has new parameters for when you want to [label files non-interactively](clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection), and a [new procedure to register an app in Azure AD](clientv2-admin-guide-powershell.md#to-create-and-configure-the-azure-ad-applications-for-set-aipauthentication---preview-client).
+- The PowerShell cmdlet [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) has new parameters for when you want to label files non-interactively and a new procedure to register an app in Azure AD.
 Example scenarios include the scanner and automated PowerShell scripts to label documents.
+For instructions, see [How to label files non-interactively](clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) from the admin guide.

 - Matched custom sensitive information types are sent to [Azure Information Protection analytics](../reports-aip.md).